SeisComP/seiscomp/doc/base/glossary.rst

       tuned to record particular signals.

    network magnitude
       a.
-The network magnitude is a magnitude value summarizing severval :term:`station magnitude` values of one :term:`origin`.
+The network magnitude is a magnitude value summarizing several :term:`station magnitude` values of one :term:`origin`.
 Read the documentation of :ref:`scmag` for the details.
       #.
 QuakeML object.